 Grand cru classé wines of Bordeaux were built around a rigorous classification system, and we believe new-world winemaking that honors our old-world peers should be no different.
 Our winegrowing philosophy guides us to use a diverse collection of cru-quality vineyards in Jordan winemaking—Jordan Estate hillside vineyard blocks and benchland and hillside family grower parcels, known as the “Côte de Jordan.”

-Jordan Estate has 112 acres of Bordeaux varieties under vine, divided into 20 individual blocks: roughly 81 acres of Cabernet Sauvignon, 24 acres of Petit Verdot, four acres of Merlot and three acres of Malbec.
-The oldest vines were planted in 1996 with additional plantings in 2005 (primarily Petit Verdot) and 2011 (Malbec and Petit Verdot).
+When fully planted, Jordan Estate about 120 acres of Bordeaux varieties under vine, divided into 20 individual blocks: roughly 88 acres of Cabernet Sauvignon, 24 acres of Petit Verdot, four acres of Merlot and three acres of Malbec.
 Using results from an extensive soil-mapping study, our vineyards are micro-farmed according to soil type, texture and water-holding capacity.
-Our vineyards are sustainably farmed
+Our vineyards are sustainably certified

 and carry numerous green business certifications